 OPTIONS FOR ACCESS

-This service will enable the patient to view information held in their electronic health record.
+This service enables you to make & cancel appointments, order prescriptions and view information in your electronic health record.

 Requesting Copies of Your Record